256dpi/kiosk/README.md

 ## Installation

-Download the executable or compile by yourself.
+Download the [executable/app](https://github.com/256dpi/kiosk/raw/master/Kiosk.app.zip) or compile by yourself.

 ## Configuration

-Create a configuration file ~/kiosk.config with the URL as its content:
+Create a configuration file ~/kiosk.config with the URL as its content: (With TextEdit in your home folder)

     http://www.example.com